SAP-samples/teched2023-DA262/README.md

 ## Overview

-This session introduces attendees to the end-to-end picture of operations required for running the SAP HANA Cloud database, using the Web-based tools SAP HANA Cloud Central, SAP HANA Cockpit, and SAP HANA database explorer.
+This session introduces attendees to the end-to-end picture of operations required for running the SAP HANA Cloud database, using the Web-based tools SAP HANA Cloud Central and SAP HANA database explorer.

 ## Requirements